 Please note that the following third-country nationals (14 years of age or older) must obtain a German certificate on an A1 level before they actually immigrate:

-- Third-country nationals who apply for a Red-White-Red – Card Plus (“Rot-Weiß-Rot – Karte Plus”) as a family member if the skilled employee in the family has a Red-White-Red – Card (“Rot-Weiß-Rot – Karte”) (exception: Red-White-Red – Card for Very Highly Qualified Workers (“Rot-Weiß-Rot – Karte für Besonders Hochqualifizierte”).
+• Third-country nationals who apply for a Red-White-Red – Card Plus (“Rot-Weiß-Rot – Karte Plus”) as a family member if the skilled worker in the family has a Red-White-Red – Card (“Rot-Weiß-Rot – Karte”).
+The exception is the Red-White-Red – Card for Very Highly Qualified Workers (“Rot-Weiß-Rot – Karte für Besonders Hochqualifizierte”).

 Attention